brewern/reactargio2/README.md

-A Javascript recreation of the game [Argio] (http://agar.io/).
+A Javascript recreation of the game [Argio](http://agar.io/).
 A work in progress.

 Built on the ReactJS Create React App; for the lifecycle methods and webpack config defaults.